ResearchComputing/Documentation/docs/index.rst

 Documentation covering the use of Research Computing resources.

+Here are some quick links into the documentation to get you started.

 * :doc:`Logging In <access/login>`
 * :doc:`Research Computing Filesystems <compute/filesystems>`
 * :doc:`Compiling Software <compute/compiling-and-linking>`